 Container plants dry out the fastest and may need watering every day in peak summer heat.
 In-ground garden beds generally need watering every two to three days, though a heat wave above 90°F (32°C) can push that to every other day.

 Always water in the early morning, ideally between 6 and 10 AM.
-This gives roots time to absorb moisture before daytime heat causes evaporation, and it allows any water on leaves to dry before evening.
-Watering at midday is largely wasted — much of it evaporates before it reaches the roots.
+Roots absorb moisture before daytime heat causes evaporation, and leaves dry before evening, reducing disease risk.
+Watering at midday wastes most of it to evaporation.

-A two-to-three-inch layer of mulch over your garden bed is one of the best investments you can make in summer.
-It slows surface evaporation significantly, which means the soil stays moist longer between waterings.
+A two-to-three-inch layer of mulch over your garden bed makes a major difference in summer.
+It slows surface evaporation, keeping the soil moist longer between waterings.
 Straw, wood chips, and shredded leaves all work well.

-As autumn arrives and temperatures begin to fall, your garden’s water needs drop with them.
-Days become shorter, sunlight is less intense, and many plants begin winding down their growth for the season.
+As temperatures drop in autumn, your garden’s water needs drop with them.
+Days shorten, sunlight weakens, and many plants start winding down.

-Reduce your watering frequency to once or twice per week in early autumn.
+Reduce watering to once or twice per week in early autumn.
 By mid-to-late autumn, natural rainfall often covers most of what your garden needs, depending on your region.

 Pay attention to your plants rather than the calendar.
-Leaves turning yellow and dropping, stems slowing down, and soil staying moist for longer are all signs that the season is shifting.
-Respond to those signals rather than sticking rigidly to a summer schedule.
+Yellowing leaves, slowing stems, and soil that stays moist longer all signal that water demand is dropping.
+Follow those signals, not your summer schedule.

-As plants enter full dormancy, stop supplemental watering entirely for most species.
-Overwatering dormant plants is a waste of water and can cause the same root problems as overwatering actively growing ones.
+As plants enter full dormancy, stop supplemental watering for most species.
+Overwatering dormant plants wastes water and causes the same root problems as overwatering in summer.

-Winter Watering — When Most Small Gardens Need Almost Nothing
+Winter — When Most Small Gardens Need Almost Nothing

-In cold climates where ground temperatures drop below freezing, most small backyard gardens need no supplemental watering at all through winter.
-Dormant plants have no active growth to support, and frozen ground cannot absorb water in any case.
+In cold climates where ground temperatures drop below freezing, most small backyard gardens need no supplemental watering through winter.
+Dormant plants have no active growth to support, and frozen ground cannot absorb water.

-The exception is gardeners in mild-winter climates.
-If you are in a region where temperatures stay consistently above 40°F (4°C) through winter — parts of the US Southwest, coastal regions, or similar climates elsewhere — some plants may still be growing slowly and will need occasional moisture.
+The exception is mild-winter climates.
+If you are in a region where temperatures stay above 40°F (4°C) through winter — parts of the US Southwest, coastal regions, or similar climates elsewhere — some plants may still be growing slowly and will need occasional moisture.

 A practical rule for winter: press two fingers into the soil to a depth of two inches.
 If it feels completely dry and you are in a mild-winter area with actively growing plants, give the bed a light watering.
 If the soil feels cool and slightly moist, leave it alone.

-Container plants in winter need a little more attention than in-ground beds, as their smaller volume of soil can dry out faster even in cool conditions.
+Container plants in winter need more attention than in-ground beds, since less soil dries out faster even in cool conditions.

 How Plant Growth Stage Changes How Much Water You Need